timojuez/hificon/README.md

 ## Troubleshoot
 - If HiFiCon cannot find your device automatically, add its URI as "uri = SCHEME://IP:PORT" under [Target] to ~/.hificon/main.cfg in your user directory.
-- If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.
 - If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.server --target repeat:auto --listen-port 1234`.
-In the programs, set `localhost:1234` as your target.
+In the clients, set `localhost:1234` as your target.